act-rules/act-rules.github.io/_drafts/SC1-4-1-link-style-in-text.md

 If either `border-top`, `border-bottom` or `outline` is distinguishable, the link has a distinguishing border.

 ### Distinguishing Style

 Next, compare the style properties `font-family`, `font-weight`, `font-style`, `text-decoration` of the link, to that of the block-like ancestor.

-If any of the properties have a different value for the one then for the other, the style is distinguishable.
+If any of the properties have a different value for the one than for the other, the style is distinguishable.

 [AUTO]: ../pages/test-modes.html#automatic
 [MANUAL]: ../pages/test-modes.html#manual